in ,

 In humid weather, it is important to take precautions to prevent moisture from affecting the paint job.
 Avoid painting on days with high humidity or when rain is expected.
 If necessary, use a dehumidifier or fan to reduce humidity levels in the painting area.
 Additionally, allow ample drying time between coats to ensure that each layer has properly cured.

-See also Plywood Boat Painting Tips
+See also Duck Boat Painting Tips

 Choosing the Right Brush or Roller for Your Small Boat